MDLC01/board-n-pieces/src/README.md

 ## Using the `game` function

 The `game` function creates an array of positions from a full chess game.
-A game is described by a series of turns written using [standard algebraic notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)).
+A game is described by a series of turns written in [standard algebraic notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)).
 Those turns can be specified as an array of strings, or as a single string containing whitespace-separated moves.

 ```example
 %show: pad.with(0.5cm)